Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get up to $50,000 to $75,000 in coverage.

 American Express offers Car Rental Loss and Damage Insurance with all of its available credit cards.
+This insurance is secondary, which means you must make a claim with other sources of insurance available before claiming with Amex.

 Depending on the card, you’ll typically find $50,000 to $75,000 in maximum coverage toward the value of the rental vehicle.
 Premium cards such as The Platinum Card® from American Express and Delta SkyMiles® Reserve American Express Card usually offer higher coverage.